 Pay attention to what posts performed well, which ones didn’t, and use this information to adjust your strategy as needed.
 Don’t be afraid to “fail” at a specific strategy or plan, and then move on to another one if you see that it’s not working.

 Unlike the expensive print marketing of the past, social media is easy to tweak and experiment with.
 And there’s a popular social media phrase “ABT” which means “always be testing.”
 Remember that as you move forward.

 Set Up Your Accounts

-Whether you’re going to actively use them or not, it’s a good idea to create a Facebook page, as well as Instagram, Pinterest, and Twitter accounts.
-Be sure to fill out the bios, include a profile photo, and add a link to your website or listing.
+Regardless of how active you plan to be on them, it’s a good idea to create Facebook, Instagram, Pinterest, and Twitter accounts for your vacation rental business.
+Be sure to fill out the bios completely, include an attractive profile photo and/or cover photo, and add a link to your website or Airbnb listing.

 Make a Plan

 To create your social media marketing plan, decide: